Forgiveness

 Personally, I am beginning to understand the power and necessity of having emotional connections in all of my relationships: business, friends, family, lovers, neighbors, even strangers.
 There is the opportunity to make a connection.
 Without it the relationships are dry, hollow, self-interested and ultimately destructive.

-#spiritual wings by Jill Joy
+#spiritual wings

 Sometimes disappointment and betrayal give you #spiritual wings.